swiftllama/gitkebab/build-workspace/README.md

 To run the tests:

     cd build/gitkebab-head/linux/debug/test
+    # run an individual test
+    ./test_index
-    ./test_index # ok to run other tests
+    # run all the tests
+    ./run-all-tests.sh    # this is created by src/test/CMakeLists.txt

 Note that running the tests using cmake/ctest currently fails, e.g.:

     ctest --test-dir build/gitkebab-head/linux/debug/test/ -V

-Because even though it copies this file which contains the test
-definitions:
+I did get it partly working by having the cmake install phase copy this file

     CTestTestfile.cmake

-to the install folder, that file paths that were only valid inside the docker container, causing errors to run when the tests are executed.
-It is currently necessary to run the tests manually.
+to the install folder, but it contains file paths that were only valid inside the docker container, causing errors to run when the tests are executed.
+So currently running tests with cmake doesn't work.

 # Debugging